-- If you cannot keep to the terms of the IVA, your IVA could fail when you become liable for the balance owed to your creditors.
+- If you cannot keep to the terms of the IVA, your IVA could fail when you become liable for the balance owed to your creditors including any interest accrued.
 You could also end up bankrupt.

-- Creditors can put forward modifications which are likely to ensure efforts are made to introduce equity in property or surplus assets are sold and the funds are introduced.
+- Creditors can put forward modifications that are likely to ensure efforts are made to introduce equity in property or surplus assets are sold and the funds are introduced.

 - Creditors could refuse to extend credit to your business post approval of the IVA.

-The Business Debt Advisor is part of The Debt Advisor Ltd which is regulated by The Financial Conduct Authority.
+The Business Debt Advisor is regulated by The Financial Conduct Authority.
 This means we are able to offer advice and deliver both formal and informal solutions.
 IVA’s do need to be carefully considered and you must take independent advice.
-Your credit rating will be effected for up to 6 years after the IVA is approved.
+Your credit rating will be affected for up to 6 years after the IVA is approved.
 We hope that the information on this site including Frequently Asked Questions, will help inform you.

 We are proud of our 5* Trustpilot reviews